2024–present Serbian anti-corruption protests: Arrest of Milorad Grčić and signs of discontent within SNS

 On 12 February, farmers from Rača blocked all access roads to the municipality with tractors, protesting the increase in local property taxes and in support of students.
-On the same day, the Public Attorney's Office of the Republic of Serbia announced that part of the investigation into the fall of the canopy was transferred to the Prosecutor's Office for Organized Crime.
-Simultaneously, Milorad Grčić, former acting director of Elektroprivreda Srbije (EPS), President of the Belgrade municipality of Obrenovac and a member of SNS, was arrested, under suspicion that he damaged EPS for more than one million euro, according to the Higher Public Prosecutor's Office.
-The government announced a large pro-SNS gathering to be held in Sremska Mitrovica, and started reaching out to party members and sympathizers.
-According to some media outlets, due to decreased popularity, the organizers resorted to pressuring employees in public enterprises to come.
+On the same day, the Public Attorney's Office announced that part of the investigation into the fall of the canopy was transferred to the Prosecutor's Office for Organized Crime.
+Simultaneously, Milorad Grčić, the former acting director of Elektroprivreda Srbije (EPS), President of the Belgrade municipality of Obrenovac and a member of SNS, was arrested, under suspicion that he defrauded EPS for more than one million euros, according to the Higher Public Prosecutor's Office.
+The government announced a large pro-SNS gathering to be held in Sremska Mitrovica, and started contacting party members and sympathizers.
+According to N1, the organizers of the rally resorted to pressuring employees in public enterprises to come due to decreased support of the government.

 On 13 February, students from Kraljevo, together with their colleagues from Novi Pazar, set off on foot to Kragujevac, where a large gathering was to be held on 15 February.
 The flags of Kraljevo and Novi Pazar came together in front of the Faculty of Mechanical and Civil Engineering in Kraljevo and the students set off on a walking route of over 50 kilometers.
 Along the way, they met in Mrčajevci with their colleagues from Užice, Čačak and Gornji Milanovac, from where they continued together to Kragujevac.
 On the same day, the informal community of Belgrade primary schools "PULS" organized a protest in front of the Ministry of Education.
 They said that they will not negotiate with the Ministry, and informed the public that 65% of schools have suspended classes.
 Employees of Radio Belgrade also organized a protest.
 The Belgrade Philharmonic Orchestra announced it will hold a charity concert, and all proceeds from ticket sales will go to the persons injured by the canopy collapse in Novi Sad.